Hilver/reACTlogic/readme.md

 #### RefEl

-Type: `HTML Element`
+Type: `RefObject<HTMLElement>`

-An tag element of which rect is counted.
+A React ref element of which rect is counted.
 Properties describing the overall border-box in pixels.
 Properties other than `width` and `height` are relative to the top-left o the viewport.
 (More info here.)[https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect]

 #### **Usage**